 Accident Claims: Settle Or Go To Court?

-Supposes you have been hurt in a Car Accident, and you have completed your treatment for the injuries you sustained.
+Supposes you have been hurt in a Car Accident and have completed your treatment for the injuries you sustained.
 Now it becomes time to turn your attention to the matter of compensation, and the next question to ask is, should I settle the case or go to court?
 The short answer is you should always look to settle your claim without starting legal proceedings.

 - Are you still suffering from the injuries which caused you to bring the claim in the first place?